jayanthkoushik/corgy/docs/corgy.types.md

 This class is a thin wrapper around `BufferedReader` that accepts a path, instead of a file stream.
 The file must exist, and will be opened in binary mode.
-`ArgumentTypeError` is raised if this fails.
+`ValueError` is raised if this fails.
 An `atexit` handler will be registered to close the file on program termination.